Marina Raskova: Early life

 Marina Malinina was born to middle-class parents.
 Her father was operatic singer and singing instructor Mikhail Malinin (Михаил Дмитриевич Малинин) and her mother a teacher.
 Anna Lyubatovich, her mother's sister, was a known Russian singer as Tatyana Lyubatovich (Татьяна Спиридоновна Любатович).
 Her half-brother (through her father) was shipbuilding scientist Boris Malinin.
 Unlike the majority of Soviet airwomen, Marina did not show any early interest in aviation.
 Becoming a pilot-navigator was her second choice.
 Raskova had originally wanted to become a musician, and her goal was to become an opera singer.

 In 1919, when she was seven, her father died from the injuries inflicted when he was struck by a motorcycle.
 She continued her drama and singing studies, but later she fell victim to a middle ear infection that left her unable to continue singing.
 She decided to quit music and to devote herself to studying chemistry and engineering in high school.
 After graduation in 1929, to help her family, she started work in a dye factory as a chemist.
 She married an engineer, Sergey Raskov, whom she met at the dye factory, so changing her name to Raskova.
 She had a child, Tanya, in 1930.
 The following year she started to work in the Aero Navigation Laboratory of the Air Force Academy as a draftswoman.

 Raskova became a famous aviator as both a pilot and a navigator for the Soviet Union in the 1930s.
 She was the first woman to become a navigator in the Soviet Air Force in 1933.
 A year later, she started teaching at the Zhukovsky Air Academy, also a first for a woman.
-She taught male and later, female students military navigation.
+She taught military navigation to male and later, female students.
 She was the subject of skepticism by many of her male students but was able to prove herself capable.
 Later, the Academy sent Raskova to Tushino for the Central Flying Club in order to receive flying lessons, which she completed in August 1935.
 When Raskova's training ended, she was able to become an instrument flying instructor and was allowed to teach command personnel advanced navigation.
 In 1935, she divorced.
 She set a number of long-distance records, a significant achievement in the eyes of the Soviet Union, which gave its aviators celebrity status.
 Most of these record flights occurred in 1937 and 1938, while she was still teaching at the air academy.
 She was referred to as the "Russian Amelia Earhart" for her achievements.